Mel Senen Sarmiento

 Mel Senen Sevilla Sarmiento (born August 11, 1962) is a Filipino politician.
 He was a member of the Philippine House of Representatives representing the 1st Legislative District of Samar from 2010 to 2015.
 He also served as Secretary-General of the Liberal Party.
 He served as the Vice Mayor of Calbayog from 1992 to 1995 and Mayor from 2004 to 2011 before the death of Congressman Uy.
 He was also the Secretary General of the League of Cities of the Philippines from 2004 to 2010.
 He also served as the last Secretary of the Interior and Local Government under President Benigno Aquino III after Jesse Robredo and Mar Roxas.

-Early life and career (1992–2010)
+Early life and political career (1992–2010)

 Sarmiento was born in Manila to Engr.
 Oscar Sarmiento of Calbayog and Teresita Sevilla of Roxas City.
 He began his public service when he was vice mayor of Calbayog from 1992 to 1995.
 Prior to that, he was an active member of the Rotary Club in Samar.
 Unsuccessful in his bid for the mayoralty the following term, he took a break from politics for 6 years, during which time he ran his own construction firm.

 In 2004–2010, he ran and won as Mayor of Calbayog.
 He then became a substitute of Congressman Uy, and Aquino as Mayor.
 He also represented League of Cities of the Philippines as secretary general.